wangkuiyi/build-statically-linked-go-programs/README.md

 And this works for both Linux and Mac OS X.

-This is simplifies the development of servers and distributed systems, since we don't need to deploy dependent shared libraries onto the cluster.
+This simplifies the development of servers and distributed systems, since we don't need to deploy dependent shared libraries onto the cluster.